pkafei/uport-project.github.io/README.md

 export default theme;
 ```

+**Note:**
-**Note:** Code highlighting is done with PrismJS.
+1. Code highlighting is done with PrismJS.
 [Prism Themes](https://github.com/PrismJS/prism-themes) have been installed, and is utilized in `/src/layouts/index.jsx`
+1. Our CSS is imported from weblow.
+1. The only CSS file that should be modified directly is `src/layours/css/index.css`.
+Use this to make changes to the defaults that are imported.

 ### Content configuration